 1. Length of ownership How long have you owned the property?
-15 2.
-Council tax Which Council Tax band is your property in?
-F 3.
+1 year and 8 months 2.
+Council tax Which Council Tax band is your property in? С 3.
 Parking What are the arrangements for parking at your property?
-Driveway 4.
+Street 4.
 Conservation area Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
-Don't know 5.
+No 5.
 Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
 No 6.
 Alterations/additions/extensions a) (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-If you have answered yes, please describe below the changes which you have made: No (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+If you have answered yes, please describe below the changes which you have made: Yes (details) New roof on conservatory (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
 If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: - b) Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-If you have answered yes, please answer the three questions below: No (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicitor or estate agent.
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: Yes b) Have you had replacement windows, doors, patio doors or double glazing installed in your property?
+If you have answered yes, please answer the three questions below: No a)

-SHEPHERD CHARTERED SURVEYORS

-7. Central heating
+a)

+b)

+a)

+Property Questionnaire
-a) Is there a central heating system in your property?
-(Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).

-If you have answered yes or partial - what kind of central heating is there?
+(iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicitor or estate agent.
+Central heating Is there a central heating system in your property?
+(Note: a Yes partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
+Gas-fired If you have answered yes or partial - what kind of central heating is there?
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-If you have answered yes, please answer the three questions below:

-Gas-fired

-(i) When was your central heating system or partial central heating system installed?

-November 2020

-(ii) Do you have a maintenance contract for the central heating system?

-If you have answered yes, please give details of the company with which you have a maintenance contract:

-(iii) When was your maintenance agreement last renewed?
-(Please provide the month and year).

-Due to be serviced this month

-8. Energy Performance Certificate

-Does your property have an Energy Performance Certificate which is less than 10 years old?

-9. Issues that may have affected your property

-a) Has there been any storm, flood, fire or other structural damage to your property while you have owned it?

-No
+If you have answered yes, please answer the three questions below: (i) When was your central heating system or partial central Approx ten years ago heating system installed? (ii) Do you have a maintenance contract for the central No heating system?
+If you have answered yes, please give details of the company with which you have a maintenance contract: (iii) When was your maintenance agreement last renewed?
+21/04/2021 (Please provide the month and year).
+Energy Performance Certificate Does your property have an Energy Performance Certificate Yes which is less than 10 years old?
+Issues that may have affected your property Has there been any storm, flood, fire or other structural No damage to your property while you have owned it?
 If you have answered yes, is the damage the subject of any outstanding?

-b) Are you aware of the existence of asbestos in your property?

-No

-10. Please select which services are connected to your property a) (i) Gas or Liquid Petroleum Gas

-Scottish Gas

-(ii) Water Mains or Private Water Supply:

-Mains Supply

-Scottish Water

-(iii) Electricity:

-Scottish Electricity

-(iv) Mains Drainage:

-Local Authority

-(v) Telephone:

-Sky

-(vi) Cable TV or Satellite:

-Sky
+Are you aware of the existence of asbestos in your No property?
+Please select which services are connected to your property (i) Gas or Liquid Petroleum Gas Yes If you have answered Yes, who is the supplier: SSE Scottish Hydro (ii) Water Mains or Private Water Supply: Mains Supply If you have answered Yes, who is the supplier: Scottish Water (iii) Electricity: Yes If you have answered Yes, who is the supplier: SSE Scottish Hydro Yes (iv) Mains Drainage: If you have answered Yes, who is the supplier: Local Authority (v) Telephone: Yes